Studying in the UK and Coronavirus (COVID-19)

-The COVID-19 vaccine roll-out in the UK is far ahead of the rest of Europe and amongst the best in the world.
-The UK is expected to be one of the first countries in the world to be fully vaccinated, likely by summer 2021, meaning September 2021 entry will be safe for students and staff.
+The COVID-19 vaccine roll-out in the UK is amongst the best in the world and is expected to be one of the first countries in the world to be fully vaccinated.

 - International Student Vaccine Priority in the UK

-International and EU students in the UK will be able to access the various vaccinations available as they are rolled out across the country, meaning they may receive the vaccine quicker in the UK than their home country and will be protected when returning home.
+International students in the UK are able to access vaccinations as they are rolled out across the country, meaning you may receive the vaccine quicker in the UK than your home country and will be protected when returning home.

 - Online Consultations

 If you would like to discuss your current application with one of our consultants, or have any questions about COVID-19 and its implications for UK study, we welcome one-to-one Skype/Zoom calls with our team who will be happy to help.
 Alternatively, you can call us.